azadm18/ESRI-AppStudio-QT/README.md

 4. Double click the new app in AppStudio and you should have a generic map with basic functions display (see figure 5)
 ![MyMap](esriapp5.PNG)
+*Figure 5*

+Now, you have a basic app to build upon.